Tennessee State Fair is off, some events still being planned

-NASHVILLE, Tenn.
-(AP) The Tennessee State Fair is being canceled this year due to the coronavirus pandemic, but it will be back in September 2021, fair officials said Monday.
+The Tennessee State Fair is being canceled this year due to the coronavirus pandemic, but it will be back in September 2021, fair officials said Monday.

 The Tennessee State Fair Association met twice last week to discuss what to do about this year’s fair, which was scheduled for Sept.
 11-20, State Fair Manager Scott Jones said in a news release.